Largest eigenvalue statistics of wavefront shaping in complex scattering media: Acknowledgements

 \section{Acknowledgements}

 We thank Hui Cao for supporting the original transmission-matrix measurements and for providing access to the dataset, as well as for carefully reading the manuscript, Arthur Goetschy for insightful discussions, and Ilgın Yağmur Şen for initial contributions.
-H. Y. thanks Soner Albayrak for helpful discussions, and acknowledges support from TÜBİTAK (Grant No.~123C552) and the Science Academy’s BAGEP Award, funded by the Sevinç–Erdal İnönü Foundation.
-G. S. acknowledges support from ANR Grant No. ANR- 23- CE30-0020-01 EDIPS.
+H. Y. thanks Soner Albayrak for helpful discussions.
+G. S. acknowledges support from ANR Grant No. ANR-23-CE30-0020-01 EDIPS.